 As for the woman, with a grin on her lips, visibly suffering horribly while a fire devours her lower abdomen, just like in her bet.

-Some architects were in favour of three arches for safety reasons, arguing that a single-arch bridge will only collapse because of its heavier than average weight and width since there will still be shops.
+Some architects favoured three arches for safety reasons, arguing that a single-arch bridge would only collapse because of its heavier-than-average weight and width since there would still be shops.

-Functional considerations for the future bridge took precedence over aesthetics for experts who imposed on architects the respect of eight points concerning functionality compared to only one for beauty.
+Functional considerations for the future bridge took precedence over aesthetics for experts who gave architects the respect of eight points concerning functionality compared to only one for beauty.